Taho-DiscordBot/Taho-Permissions/README.md

 - The version of the discord api at the time you are using the program (v9 by default)

 - (A guild id if you want to get the commands of a particular guild)

+**Don't forget to install the tool dependencies listed in `requirements.txt ` on your python for the tool to work properly.**